 Key Stage 3 Overview:

-The Y7 course teaches students the vocabulary to talk about themselves, their school, where they live, what the watch on TV, how they use technology, organise a meeting and talk about a future holiday.
+The Y7 course teaches students the vocabulary to talk about themselves, their free time, their school, their family and friends and where they live.
 Students will develop their understanding of Spanish grammar in order to share their ideas and express their opinions.
-Students will learn regular verb endings and a group of irregular verbs, the immediate future tense and opinion starters as well as a range of adverbs of frequency, quantifiers and connectives.
+Students will learn regular verb endings and a group of irregular verbs, the near-future tense and opinion starters as well as a range of adjectives and connectives.
 Phonics are embedded into the course and many opportunities are given to students to practise their pronunciation and productive skills in speaking.
-Hispanic cultural differences are shared throughout the year and all students learn the lyrics to a song in Spanish to compete in our annual Linguavision competition.
+Hispanic cultural differences are shared throughout the year.

 The Year 8 course builds upon the Year 7 course.
 The preterit and imperfect (description) tenses are introduced and the present and immediate future tenses are retrieved throughout the year.
 Students begin to use 3 tenses by the end of the year.
 Students will also develop their knowledge of connectives and time phrases.
 Students will be taught the vocabulary to be able to order food at a restaurant, buy items at the market and shops, talk about music and festivals, write a story and share their experiences on the topic of sports.
 Phonics are explicitly taught and retrieved within the course to develop students’ confidence when speaking and spelling.
 Hispanic culture is embedded into the units such as La Tomatina festival and San Fermín as well as Spanish music and stories.